fengshun97/Marketing-solution-for-financial-advisor/README.md

+# Marketing Solution for Financial advisor
+This is my final year project, HTML and CSS is used for front end, PHP is used for back end.
+SQL database is used in this project.

 # INSTALL INSTRUCTION

 <ul> <li>Firstly, you have to downlaod XAMPP, because I'm using Mysql database for this website.
 You can download XAMPP from here -> 'https://www.apachefriends.org/download.html'</li>